39+ Ultimate Guide To Italian Country Home Ideas

 24#.
 Integrated Outdoor Dining Rooms

-Create a seamless transition by designing an outdoor dining area with a pergola and climbing vines like jasmine or grapevines.
-This “alfresco” lifestyle is the ultimate expression of Italian culture, turning every meal into a nature-filled celebration.
+Designing an outdoor dining area beneath a pergola draped in fragrant jasmine or lush grapevines creates a seamless, enchanting transition from your indoor living spaces.
+This embrace of the “alfresco” lifestyle is the ultimate expression of Italian culture, effortlessly turning every meal into a nature-filled celebration of slow living.

 25#.
 Hammered Silver Serving Trays